 From the Mediterranean to the Canary Islands

-From the Mediterranean to the Canaries, a Pullmantur cruise you will fall in love with from the word go
+A Pullmantur cruise that you will fall in love with from the very start

-Tangiers and Casablanca, striking architectural heritage waiting to be discovered
+Tangier and Casablanca, an impressive architectural heritage to explore

-On the second day of Pullmantur's From the Mediterranean to the Canaries cruise, you will contemplate the architctural beauty of Tangiers, the most visited city in the far north of Morocco.
-You cannot miss the Medina of Tangiers, declared a World Heritage Site thanks to its charm and its conservation just as it was when built centuries ago.
-It is also worth getting to know the Beni Iddeer Disrtrict, to the south of the medina, and home to the Nahó Synagogue, the American Legation and the Jewish cemetery.
+On the third day of the Pullmantur Mediterranean to Canaries cruise, you will see the architectural splendour of Tangier, the most visited city in the northernmost part of Morocco.
+You should not miss the Medina, because it has been declared a World Heritage Site for the beauty of many of its parts and the fact that it has been preserved almost intact from the time it was build, centuries ago.
+There is also another area worth exploring to the south of the Medina, called Beni Iddeer, where you can find the Nahón synagogue, the American Legation and the Hebrew Cemetery.

-On the following day, this Pullmantur cruise will take you to Casablanca, whose architectural pièce de résistance is the Hassan II Mosque, the third largest in the world.
-The old neo-Gothic Cathedral of the Sacred Heart is also an interesting building, owing to its aesthetics, following the lines of Gothic European cathedrals and the canons of Art Decó.
+On the next day, this Pullmantur cruise will take you to Casablanca, whose most outstanding architectural feature is the Hassan II Mosque, the third largest in the world.
+The cathedral of the Sacred Heart, built in a Neo-gothic style, is also an interesting place to visit, because while it clearly follows the line of other Gothic European cathedrals, it also contains elements that are unmistakeably Art Deco.

-The natural setting and crystalline beaches of the Canary Islands
+Nature and transparent waters on the beaches of the Canary Islands